Toto-Kotaro-Tanaka/ms4-eagle-golf/TESTING.md

 — **Form Validation** —

 There are some forms on the website.
 Some of them are validated by front-end (e.g. @ mark for email input) and some by back-end (e.g. existing user name).
-Manual test is carried out to see if the validations as well as form functions work properly.
+A manual test is carried out to see if the validations and form functions work properly.

 **Search Form**

-The form takes any texts including special characters (e.g. £, @, [ etc) so there is no form validation for this and the search is processed when search button is clicked as long as there is a text in the input box.
+The form takes any texts including special characters (e.g. £, @, [ etc) so there is no form validation for this and the search is processed when the search button is clicked as long as there is a text in the input box.
 It works fine [when a key word exists in product names or descriptions](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/blob/master/readme/testing/search-form.png), and when it does not it shows 0 result.
 [When there is no text in the input field, then it displays an error message](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/blob/master/readme/testing/search-form-empty.png).
 The search function is available on all the pages and it works from anywhere on the page.

 **Subscribe To Newsletter Form**

 The form is available on all the pages on the website so try to submit an email from a few different pages to make sure it works.
-All the emails are submitted from any pages and saved in the database so [it works fine](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/blob/master/readme/testing/subscribe-newsletters-success.png).
+All the emails are submitted from any page and saved in the database so [it works fine](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/blob/master/readme/testing/subscribe-newsletters-success.png).
 If the email has no @ mark, it gives a warning message that @ mark must be included.
 There should not be duplicated emails in the system so if the email address already exists, [it displays an error message](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/blob/master/readme/testing/subscribe-newsletters-error.png).

 **Register and Login Forms**

-Users must be unique so if email address or username already exits in the database, [it displays an error message for register page](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/blob/master/readme/testing/register-form-email.png).
+Users must be unique so if the email address or username already exists in the database, [it displays an error message for register page](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/blob/master/readme/testing/register-form-email.png).
 Also, when the passwords do not match, [it displays an error message](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/blob/master/readme/testing/register-form-password.png).
-This is similar for login page that if email or user name does not exists in the database, [it displays an error message and if password is incorrect, it also displays an error message](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/blob/master/readme/testing/login-form.png).
+This is similar for the login page that if the email or user name does not exist in the database, [it displays an error message and if password is incorrect, it also displays an error message](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/blob/master/readme/testing/login-form.png).

 **Add Product, Checkout and Stripe Form**

-When mandatory fields are not filled in or form is invalid, [it displays an error message](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/blob/master/readme/testing/add-product-form.png).
+When mandatory fields are not filled in or the form is invalid, [it displays an error message](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/blob/master/readme/testing/add-product-form.png).
 For credit card details, it is validated by Stripe and if it is invalid details, [it displays an error message](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/blob/master/readme/testing/stripe-form.png).

-*Based on the manual test, all the forms on the webiste work properly*
+*Based on the manual test, all the forms on the website work properly*

 ---